jean182/react-test/README.md

 In the `src/components/Form/` is located every file related to the form functionality.

-The Binary Tree Output is located in `src/components/Tree/`
+The Binary Tree Output is located in `src/components/TreeView/`

 Other than that the rest of the components are for displaying the UI.

 The form is using react-hook-form to handle the form state and validation, it makes working with forms way easier and speed up the proccess of writing forms.

-**You must press the Process button to generate a new binary tree output, this is in order to make the process button do something because the requirements didn't use it at all.**
+For the output area everything should be doing what is supposed to, functionality regarding subtrees and displaying the data.

-As a **bonus** for the form I added the following:
+As a **bonus** I added the following:

 - A clear button, to make it easier to try a new file.
 - Labels to each form input.
 - Form validation with error messages.

-For the output area I change the whole layout to make it look more like a binary tree without losing any of the solutions to the given problems in the doc.
+- The output layout was changed to look like a binary tree without losing any of the required functionality;
+- Hover on a node will highlight all it's childs.

-The site is fully responsive, the binary tree container is horizontally scrollable if the device is less than the `lg` bootstrap breakpoint `992px`.
+- The site is fully responsive, the binary tree container is horizontally scrollable if the device is less than the `lg` bootstrap breakpoint `992px`.
+- Unit testing the components using react testing library.

+### Notes

+- I removed the Fetch button, the requirements did not mention it and the validation is still working as expected without it (the UI flow is more user friendly IMHO).
+- The file upload file is not required, it will be validated only if you upload one file(So the user can test inputs without uploading something).
+- You must press the Process button to generate a binary tree output.
+When you upload a valid file and there's already an output, the output will be cleared and you will need to submit the new one.
+I find this as a valid approach because since the user can edit the text area I believe that if a new structure is added the user should be able to confirm (by submitting) if they want to generate a new output.

 ## Smallest subtree (Solution 3)

-For the UI since I'm displaying the output in a different way I used a background-color green for coloring the smallest subtree and its nodes (if any), all the other nodes should be using the default background.
+For the UI since I'm displaying the output in a different way I used a background-color green for coloring the smallest subtree and its nodes (if any), all the other nodes should be using the default background and default border.

-The function that calculates the subtree is located in `src/tree/subtree.ts`
+The function that calculates the subtree is located in `src/tree/index.ts`, it is a class that does all the binary structure handling.

 ## Misc